 - Other eligibility requirements are listed on the Knight-Hennessy Scholars Eligibility page.

 All current University of Chicago undergraduates applying for the Knight-Hennessy must submit a campus endorsement application.
-Graduate student candidate should work directly with Beth Powers, Director of Fellowships and Funding at UChicagoGRAD (firstname.lastname@example.org).
+Graduate student candidates should work directly with Kevin Doherty, Director of Fellowships and Funding at UChicagoGRAD (email@example.com).
 Recent alumni are welcome to apply directly to the Knight-Hennessy Scholars program, but we strongly encourage you to seek advising support from UChicagoGRAD.

 (1) Current UChicago Undergraduate must secure campus endorsement: If you would like to be considered for institutional endorsement and to secure the required institutional statement of support, you must submit a complete campus endorsement application, which will undergo a thorough review.
 Complete instructions and the online application is available on the Knight-Hennessy Scholars Program Campus Endorsement Application page.

-(2) UChicago Alumni: Alumni are not required to apply for campus endorsement.
+(2) UChicago Alumni & Graduate Students: Alumni are not required to apply for campus endorsement.
 Please carefully review the Knight-Hennessy application requirements – particularly the letters of recommendation section.
 You will abide by the same Knight-Hennessy and Stanford deadlines/processes as described on the Knight-Hennessy Scholars Program website.
 UChicagoGRAD staff is available to help in your application and essay review in advance of the respective deadlines.

 Reminders about the Knight-Hennessy Scholars Program: